KomalVerma09/decentralized_marketplace/README.md

 ---

 ## 📝 Smart Contract
-Explore the Solidity varified smart contract on [BNB Testnet](https://testnet.bscscan.com/address/0xD1a1bE8e4b6bDF91F0a339F19F6bD45cb6d4bC0e).
+Explore the Solidity varified smart contract on [BNB Testnet](https://testnet.bscscan.com/address/0xD1a1bE8e4b6bDF91F0a339F19F6bD45cb6d4bC0e#code).

 ---

 ## 🔒 Notes

+- The **contract owner** cannot buy or sell any products.
+- **Sellers** cannot buy their own products.
-- Only the platform owner can manage system settings, like transferring ownership.
+- Only the **buyer** can confirm delivery once the product has been received.
-- Payments are secure and processed only through the application's interface.

 ---